ercius/DuSC_explorer/README.rst

 in the source directory.

 In some cases, you also need to install PyQT or Pyside.
 This should be installed with pyqtgrpah in the first action above but not always.
-In case you see error related to QT try:
+In case you see errors related to QT try:

 ``$ pip install PyQt6``